rmbeddor14/AGIHouse_CloneMe/README.md

 ## 🚀 Pitch: No More To-Do Lists!

-**Ditch Your To-Do List** Imagine if your "action items" from a meeting automatically happened for you!
+**Ditch Your To-Do List!!!**

+Imagine if your "action items" from a meeting automatically happened for you!

 Thanks to **AI**, we can generate and **complete your follow-ups**—in real time or using transcripts after the fact.